ayushporwal01/Todo-App/README.md

 # todo-list

-This is a simple and interactive todo-list web app that helps users stay organized and manage their daily tasks efficiently.
+This is a simple and interactive To-Do-List web app that helps users stay organized and manage their daily tasks efficiently.
 Users can add, delete, and mark tasks as complete with a clean and minimal interface.
 <br>